kyle-paul/kyle-paul.github.io/_research/work-1.md

 date: 2024-11-25
 ---

+The CTO of Gianty from Tiger Funding is interested in funding my software for use in universities as learning materials or in hospitals for experiments.
+But, I've decided to improve it further first.
+My passion for computer graphics has inspired me to build my own 3D graphics engine to simulate advanced physical properties like blood flow, heartbeats, and neuron activation.
+This engine can also be applied to robotics training simulations, aligning with global trends like NVIDIA Omniverse.
+It's a passion I pursue at my own pace, simply for the joy of it.

 I am currently working at the intersection of **computer graphics** and **computer vision** and its application in medical, robotics, synthetic data, etc. Beginning with my passion for **3D** graphics, I have continued research in this field by building a 3D graphics engine and delving into the mathematical and **physical modeling** aspects... [***Read more***](/research/work-1)

 **Vortex - my own graphic engine** \\
 I have implemented the [**Vortex Engine**](https://github.com/kyle-paul/Vortex) in C++, aiming to make it renderer-backend-agnostic (e.g., OpenGL, Vulkan, etc).
 I strive to control every detail in my 3D scenes.
-Building upon my passionate [**ISEF project**](/talks/isef), which reconstructed **3D human anatomy** structures from medical volumetric data, I now focus on achieving real-time, lifelike simulations.
+Building upon my passionate [**ISEF project**](/talks/isef), which reconstructed **3D human anatomy** structures from medical volumetric data, I now focus on achieving real-time, lifelike simulations with **advanced physical properties**.
 For instance, I aim to simulate a beating heart or the **dynamic motion** of neurons in the brain.
 My ultimate goal is to simulate the dynamics of **cellular activity** and **blood flow** to enable comprehensive analysis and defect/anomaly detection.
 Below is a comparison of my previous work and my current one:

 | ![](/assets/images/recent/brain.png){:style="width: 400px"} | ![](/assets/images/recent/cardiac.gif){:style="width: 400px"} |